mtsmn/IoT/getting_started/getting-started-iot-monitoring.md

 <td>https://api.au-syd.bluemix.net</td>
 </tr>
 </table>
-3. Change the directory to the directory in which the sample app is located.
+6. Change the directory to the directory in which the sample app is located.
   ```
-cd IBM-IoTP-Monitoring-Control
+cd lesson3a
   ```
+7. Run `npm install -g @angular/cli` to install the Angular CLI.
+8. Run `npm install`
-4. Run `npm run push` to build the project and push to your organization.
+9. Run `npm run push` to build the project and push to your organization.
 Your sample web application is deployed on {{site.data.keyword.Bluemix_notm}}.
 When deployment completes, a message displays to indicate that your app is running.
 For example: